atudor2/MathsFormulaParser/MathsFormulaParser/Readme.txt

 I have measured average performance over 1 million calls to be between 0.0005-0.01ms per evaluation depending on the formula complexity.
 Memory usage remained stable over 11 million repeated calls, however using COMPILED optimisation resulted in 'bubbles' of memory usage due to the delay of the GC collecting dead DynamicMethods.
-I am assuming that is because they were promoted to the Gen2 of the GC and are only collected much further down the line.
 However, no signs of leaks were seen

 ================
 Built-in Constants: